United Nations Water Conference: Common problems in water scarce countries

 The amount of water available to an area is dependent on its climate and position in the global water cycle.
 Dominance of water-rich temperate countries has overlooked the fact that water is a finite resource.
 High water stress is a serious problem growing season is short and recurrent droughts make irrigation necessary for food supply to be attained.
 The increasing threat of famine and drought in Africa is cause for global concern.

 Major water problems occur in temperate zones due to ignorance or neglect.
 For example, water pollution has surpassed itself as a regional issue to a global issue.
 In tropical and sub-tropical climates, they face different problems.
 The tropical climate makes countries more vulnerable to floods, droughts, and land degradation (desertification).
 In other climates, such as humid, wet climates in Southeast Asia, supply large amounts of water into the ground.
 Human practices like irrigation have taken important nutrients from the soil and deplete the nature around it.
 Climate issues in different climates are much more far reaching to be more of a global concern.

 United Nations Water Conference

 The United Nations Water Conference was the first intergovernmental meeting on problems ensuring adequate water supply for the future.
 Delegates from 105 countries, as well as intergovernmental and non-governmental organizations, were also present.
 Its purpose was to avoid a water crisis at the end of the century.
 There was need for extensive improvements in food and crop yields.

 A set of ten resolutions were made directed at United Nations agencies, governments, and the international community overall.
-These ten resolutions including: assessment of water resources, community water supply, agricultural water use, research and development of industrial technologies, the role of water in combating desertification, technical co-operation among developing countries, river commissions in international river basins, institutional arrangements for international co-operation in the water sector, financing arrangements for international co-operation in the water sector, and water policies in the occupied territories.
+These ten resolutions including: (i) assessment of water resources, (ii) community water supply, (iii) agricultural water use, (iv) research and development of industrial technologies, (v) the role of water in combating desertification, (vi) technical co-operation among developing countries, (vii) river commissions in international river basins, (viii) institutional arrangements for international co-operation in the water sector, (ix) financing arrangements for international co-operation in the water sector, and (x) water policies in the occupied territories.